 With a lifetime goal to capture the stories of God’s faithfulness, I have finally succeeded by publishing my first book in 2010: His Majesty in Brokenness!
 It’s a story of growing up and discovering God to be with me every step of the way crafting His Masterpiece from my brokenness.

 I am thrilled to share it with the world.
-You can read an excerpt below, order your own autographed copy, or order the eBook on Amazon.
+You can read an excerpt below, order your own book or eBook on Amazon.

 * * Book Excerpt * *